Exforge

 Usage & Dosage

-Take Exforge (amlodipine / valsartan) once daily, at approximately the same time each day.
-It can be taken with or without food.
-Swallow the tablet whole with a glass of water.
+Take one tablet once daily at the same time each day, with or without food.
+Swallow whole with water.
+Do not split, crush, or chew the tablet.

 Side Effects